Cookie Clicker: Impact on idle gaming

 In an IGN article, Cookie Clicker is credited as one of the few games to have played a major role in the establishment of the genre of idle gaming (also known as incremental gaming).
 An article in The Kernel describes it as "probably the best-known" game in the genre.

-In an issue of Digital Culture & Society, Paolo Ruffino notes that the game is "supposed to be a parody of FarmVille" (a popular game which Ruffino says could be played easily with an algorithm, as the optimal action is always obvious), but that it is "equally addictive".
+In an issue of Digital Culture & Society, Paolo Ruffino notes the game is "supposed to be a parody of FarmVille" (a popular game which Ruffino says could be played easily with an algorithm, as the optimal action is always obvious), but that it is "equally addictive".
 Thus, the game "explores the absence of human agency".
 Ian Bogost, creator of Cow Clicker, similarly notes that "Cookie Clicker isn't a game for a human, but one for a computer to play while a human watches (or doesn't)."
-Cookie Clicker has been said by reviewers to be addictive, and its fanbase have been described as "obsessive" and "almost cultish".
+Cookie Clicker has been said by reviewers to be addictive, and its fanbase of 4 million daily active users have been described as "obsessive" and "almost cultish".
 Roisin Kiberd notes that fans of the game have pointed out that playing the game is bad for the environment (due to the computers being left on around the clock) and caused reduced efficiency at work.

 However, due to their mockingly simple mechanics, idle games are also considered by many of being relatively simple or, as stated in an IGN article, "super dumb".
-Games such as Cookie Clicker have used this blend of simplicity and complexity to create a new genre that some may not even consider as actual games.
+Games such as Cookie Clicker have used this blend of simplicity and complexity to create a new genre that some may not consider as actual games.
 Orteil himself described his works as "non-games".

 Themes

-The game includes dark humour in the names and descriptions of some of its upgrades, achievements or mechanics, and generally has themes of dystopia, cosmic horror, and apocalypse.
-Examples include an achievement titled "Global Warming" (upon owning 100 factories), a news ticker tape reading "New cookie-based religion sweeps the nation." and the "Grandmapocalypse", in which "the screen turns molten red and the central cookie is attacked by 'wrinklers'", and the world at large is implied to have been taken over by a hive mind of mutated grandmothers.
+The game includes dark humour in the names and descriptions of some of its upgrades, achievements and mechanics, and generally contains themes of dystopia, cosmic horror, and apocalypse.
+Examples include an achievement titled "Global Warming" (upon owning 100 factories), a news ticker tape reading "New cookie-based religion sweeps the nation." and the "Grandmapocalypse", in which "the screen turns molten red and the central cookie is attacked by 'wrinklers, and the world at large is implied to have been taken over by a hive mind of mutated grandmothers.